-In this communication we give a numerical evaluation of these exact (non-perturbative) post-Newtonian parameters in the context of the Brans-Dicke theory and then in Entangled relativity.
-In order to compute there numerical values we will use the Tolman-Oppenheimer-Volkoff framework following \cite{arruga:2021pr,arruga:2021ep,chehab:2025cq}.\\
+In this communication we provide a numerical evaluation of these exact (non-perturbative) post-Newtonian parameters in the context of the Brans-Dicke theory and then in Entangled Relativity.
+In order to compute their numerical values we will use the Tolman-Oppenheimer-Volkoff framework following \cite{arruga:2021pr,arruga:2021ep,chehab:2025cq}.\\

 This paper is organized as follows.
 In Sec.~\ref{sec:BD}, we review the notion of exact post-Newtonian parameters in the framework of Bergmann--Wagoner--Nordtvedt scalar--tensor theories and summarize the analytical expressions previously derived for spherical bodies, emphasizing their dependence on the internal structure of the source.
 In Sec.~\ref{sec:TOV}, we derive the Tolman--Oppenheimer--Volkoff equations in Brans--Dicke theory and explain how these equations can be used to numerically evaluate the exact post-Newtonian parameters.
 In Sec.~\ref{sec:gammaBD}, we present a detailed numerical study of these parameters in Brans--Dicke gravity, including a cross-check based on external analytical solutions.
-In addition, we provide the connection with Damour-Esposito Farèse non-pertubative parameter $\alpha_{DEF}$.
+In addition, we provide the connection with Damour-Esposito-Farèse non-perturbative parameter $\alpha_{DEF}$.
 In Sec.~\ref{sec:ER}, we introduce Entangled Relativity, discuss its usual post-Newtonian limit, and derive the exterior solution necessary to compute its exact post-Newtonian parameters.
 Sec.~\ref{sec:gammaER} is devoted to the numerical evaluation of these parameters in Entangled Relativity, first in the solar system and then for compact objects such as neutron stars.
 Sec.~\ref{sec:GW} infers the level of dipolar gravitational waves emission in Entangled Relativity from the exact parameters, for a binary system composed of a pulsar and a white dwarf.
 Finally, Sec.~\ref{sec:concl} summarizes our main results.